 To successfully complete the CAPS Doctoral Internship, interns are required to complete a minimum of 2,000 hours (500 must be direct service).

 The program received APPIC membership in December 2018.
 The program is not accredited by the American Psychological Association (APA).
-The program submitted a self-study to the APA in May 2019. *
+The program submitted a self-study to the APA in May 2019 and was approved for a site visit in July 2019.
+Please be advised that there is no assurance that we will be able to successfully achieve accreditation.

 *For questions about our APA accreditation status, contact: